NateAGeek/MyObsidianMind/Computer Science/Languages/Rust/Macros.md

     Is a really useful library that helps break out TokenStreams into a more manageable tree structure.
     Also, "extra-traits" feature helps with printing debugging info **Quote**
     Converts code into a TokenStream, so you can mix it with syn to write rust code.
+So, we can also write out regular rust code, in a templated like format, and it will generate the correct TokenStream required for that code we generated.
+The template system, basically, is you can have access to variables defined via the `#` .

 ## cargo-expand
 A really nice tool that will expand macros